waynemot/homepage_jekyll/_posts/2021-12-28-Building-A-Site.markdown

 print_hi('Wayne')
 #=> prints 'Hi, Wayne' to STDOUT.
 {% endhighlight %}

+This is very useful for rapidly making computer science and other technical representations.

 Many other [markdown][markdown] controls can be used.
 By manipulating the layout and includes and leveraging the power of